NonGMO Project GMO food verification logo orange

 In 2013, Straus Family Creamery was the first dairy in California to adopt a 20-year carbon farm plan.
 Carbon farming uses a plant's natural ability to take carbon from the atmosphere and put it back into the soil.

 The Straus team increases plant photosynthesis using a variety of methods.
 Perennial grasses with deep root systems are encouraged on no-till pastureland.
 Herds move through a rotational grazing program that improves the land's health, and the cows naturally fertilize as they go.
 Carbon farming continues right to the water's edge, where grasses, trees and streamside plants protect wetlands, keep waterways clean and reduce soil erosion.
-Straus Dairy Farm hopes to reach its carbon-neutral goal in late 2023.
+Straus Family Creamery plans to make its supplying farms carbon neutral by 2030.

 Tresch Family Farms supplies organic milk to Straus Family Creamery